-Mental Health Services
+• Mental Health Services

 An over-commitment against planned budget is reported for mental health services, mainly associated with the cost of S117 aftercare services for patients discharged from hospital.
 This is a shared cost between health and social care and the number of cases for which health services provide a funding contribution continues to rise.
-A review is underway to ensure robust procedures are in place to monitor and manage these costs.
+The forecast cost pressure has increased from the position reported at month 9.
+Processes are under review to ensure robust procedures are in place to monitor and manage these costs.

-An over-commitment is also reported against planned budgets for mental health non-contracted activity.
-This is a relatively small budget and activity levels can be unpredictable.

-These cost pressures have been offset by an under commitment against mental health investment funds for 2021/22, driven by a delayed implementation of the service development programme whilst new staff posts are recruited.
+A forecast under-commitment is now reported against planned budgets for mental health non-contracted activity.
+This has changed from the position at month 9, where a cost pressure was reported.
+This is a relatively small budget and activity levels can be unpredictable, however this movement in the position is due to the incorrect identification of a patient as a mental health related case.
+An under commitment against mental health investment funds is forecast for 2021/22, driven by a delayed implementation of the service development programme whilst new staff posts were recruited.

-Community Health Services
+• Community Health Services

-An over-commitment against budget is reported for community based health services.
+An over-commitment against budget is reported for community-based health services.
 This has mainly been driven by an accrued commitment to recognise an ongoing review by HMRC regarding the ability of the CCG to reclaim VAT on the wheelchair services contract delivered by Millbrook Healthcare.
 The latest advice from HMRC suggests that the VAT charged on this contract should not be reclaimable by the CCG and therefore we are now accruing the VAT charges on this basis.
 Planned budgets did not allow for the VAT element of the contract charges.
 The HMRC review has not yet been concluded, but it was thought prudent to account for this cost.